cloudfoundry/app-autoscaler-release/ci/README.md

 # app-autoscaler-ci

-This repository provides all public scripts and pipeline deployments used

-By the app autoscaler team.
+This repository provides all public scripts and pipeline deployments used by the app autoscaler team.
 The public pipeline is hosted at: <https://concourse.app-runtime-interfaces.ci.cloudfoundry.org>.

 To reproduce this pipeline, you can use your own private configuration files for the `pipeline.yml` files as described below.